 Author: Extension Family Resource Management Specialist, Department of Extension Family and Consumer Sciences, New Mexico State University.
 (Print friendly PDF)

-Is your mailbox filled with junk mail, the second and third-class promotional mail you do not wish to receive?
-Not only is junk mail a nuisance for those who do not wish to receive it, it contributes to the solid waste problem and drains natural resources.
+Is your mailbox filled with junk mail—catalogs, advertisements, and other promotional mail you don't want to receive?
+Not only is junk mail a nuisance for those who don't want it but it also contributes to the solid waste problem and drains natural resources.

 If you enjoy reading junk mail, that is fine.
-If you do not, there are steps you can take to reduce the amount of unwanted junk mail in your mailbox.
+If you do not, there are steps you can take to prevent and to reduce the amount of unwanted junk mail in your mailbox.

 There are several things you can do to stop future junk mail: